Democrats announce formal impeachment inquiry into Donald Trump | DW | 24.09.2019

 Earlier Tuesday, the Republican-controlled Senate approved a nonbinding resolution calling on the Trump administration to provide the House and Senate intelligence committees a copy of a whistleblower complaint.

 Trump on Tuesday admitted he had temporarily frozen nearly $400 million (€363 million) in US aid to Ukraine, but denied he did so to pressure Zelenskiy to initiate an investigation that would damage Biden.
+Instead, he said he withheld the funds to pressure the Europeans to provide more support to Ukraine's government.
 The aid money was released last week.

+Pelosi has been under mounting pressure from her Democratic caucus to open an impeachment inquiry in the House of Representatives amid the fresh allegations of abuse of power by the president.
+The decision sets the stage for a divisive constitutional and political battle head of next year's election that could prove damaging to the Democrats.

+Pelosi had waffled on opening a politically explosive impeachment inquiry 14 months before the election in which a number of swing states and districts are up from grabs, hoping instead on tipping the Senate and White House in 2020.
+A fraught impeachment inquiry could threaten Democrats in states and districts that voted for Trump in 2016.

 cw/rt (AP, AFP, Reuters)